gfngfn/otfed/README.md

 ## Status

 * v: done
-* o: no automated test has been given, but seems working correctly for many inputs.
+* o: no automated test has been given, but seems working correctly for many inputs
+* \-: not supported yet

 <table>
   <tr>